ericghlee/front-end-test/README.md

 # FRONTEND SKILS ASSESSMENT PROJECT

 For this task you will be creating a **React login single page application**.
-This application will take various input parameters and store data about transactions.

 **It must be production quality according to your understanding of it: testing, readme.md etc. ff there's no instruction how to run the code or/and it doesn't compile, it will NOT QUALIFY**